sleinen/samplicator/README.md

 where:

-	a.b.c.d     is the senders IP address
+	a.b.c.d     is the sender's IP address
     e.f.g.h     is a mask to apply to the sender (default 255.255.255.255) receiver    see above.